rails/importmap-rails/README.md

 By default, all the files in `app/assets/javascripts` and the three major Rails JavaScript libraries are already mapped.
 You can add more mappings in `config/initializers/assets.rb`.

+Note: In order to use JavaScript from Rails frameworks like Action Cable, Action Text, and Active Storage, you must be running Rails 7.0+.
+This was the first version that shipped with ESM compatible builds of these libraries.

 ## Usage